omg-shush/chellcraft/README.md

 # ChellCraft
 Official Fabric server mod for the EFSC

+## Features

+### Hat: Put any item on your head!
+- Use /hat while holding the item in your main hand
+- If you're already wearing something on your head, it'll be swapped with your hand

+### Help
+- Use `/chellcraft` in-game to get a link back to this document at any time!

 ## In-Progress Features

 ### Sit: Right-click on a chair to take a seat!